analyticalmeanderings/msm_viz/spaceflights-kedro/README.md

-# space2
+# spaceflights

 ## Overview

-This is your new Kedro project, which was generated using `Kedro 0.17.4`.
+This is your new Kedro project, which was generated using `Kedro 0.17.4`, with the completed version of the [spaceflights tutorial](https://kedro.readthedocs.io/en/stable/03_tutorial/01_spaceflights_tutorial.html) and the data necessary to run the project.

 Take a look at the [Kedro documentation](https://kedro.readthedocs.io) to get started.